General Settings Dialog

 The Audits tab has settings for controlling how often clients are asked to perform a software audit, and for scheduling processing that applies to the collected audit data.

 Reschedule Audit every: Configure the time interval used to perform audits on computers which are set to audit automatically.
 Repeated audits allow you to keep audit information accurate as new software is installed and old software is uninstalled.
 The default audit interval is 4 weeks.
 Note that you can make a particular computer stop performing repeated audits by configuring this option in the Computer Details.
 By doing so, you will keep the existing audit information, but stop automatic re-audits.
 You will still be able to see the existing audit information by right-clicking the computer and selecting Show Installs, but the standard audit reports will only report on computers set to audit.
-See K2 Licensing for information on how the audit interval affects licensing of K2.
+See Sassafras Licensing for information on how the audit interval affects licensing of Sassafras products.

 Throttle Network Traffic: Optionally set a threshold for network traffic associated with client audits.
 If the KeyServer begins to get more traffic than this upper bound, it will tell clients to slow the rate at which they are sending audit data.
 By default, there is no throttle.
 Under normal circumstances, you should not need to set a throttle, since generally clients will perform audits at various different times, and the audits will never account for very much network traffic.
 If however you have a situation where many clients are sending audits simultaneously, and you notice that KeyConfigure is slow to respond, you may want to set a throttle.

 Generate Product Audit Daily At: is used to configure a daily process that examines the programs discovered on each computer, and generates a table that tracks which products are installed on each computer.
+You can use the Now button to perform this action on demand at any time.

 Generate Product Audit After Optimizing causes the Audit Product database to be generated essentially when Products have been changed or created - in addition to the scheduled daily computation.
 This can make new data available sooner, without waiting for the daily schedule.